Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Against the spread, Washington is 5-7-0 this season.

-- The Football Team have been underdogs by 3.5 points or more five times this season and covered the spread once.
+- The Football Team have covered the spread once this season when underdogs by 4 points or more (in five chances).

-- Washington's games this season have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Washington's games this season have eclipsed the over/under five times in 12 opportunities (41.7%).

-- Washington is 3-1 against the spread and 4-0 overall when the team scores more than 22.3 points.
+- Washington is 3-1 against the spread and 4-0 overall when the team notches more than 22.3 points.

-- In games that Washington picks up over 372.5 yards, the team is 1-3 against the spread and 2-2 overall.
+- When Washington totals more than 372.5 yards, the team is 1-3 against the spread and 2-2 overall.

 - The Football Team have 17 giveaways this season, while the Cowboys have 23 takeaways.